-2 pm Holborn Tube ↔
+2 pm Holborn Tube ↔ Not Dec.
+27 or Jan.
+3

 The Inns of Court Magic casement into olde worlde.
 The Inns of Court - habitat of the bewigged and gowned English barrister - could pass for a clutch of ancient Oxford and Cambridge colleges right in the heart of London.
 A warren of courtyards, cloisters and passageways set amongst superb gardens.
 So: ancient rites and customs, high drama, colourful characters and matters of life and death amid delightful surroundings.
 Doesn't get any better than this.
-Guided by Angela.
-Video on ww
+Guided by Angela, Video on www.